Wish (Expressing Regret, Desire, and Imagined Situations)

 Compare:

-- “I hope I can visit more often.”
-(This is still possible)
+- “I hope I can visit my parents more often this month.”
+(Possible.)

 6. Common Mistakes to Avoid